DongwhiAGI/CALIPSO/README.md

 ### 1) Train

 Train on the provided simplified demo dataset.
-Training on the full dataset took **00 h 00 m** (placeholder), and the resulting checkpoint is saved at:
+Training on the full dataset took **9 h 13 m** , and the resulting checkpoint is saved at:

 ```
-outputs/checkpoints/best_model.pth
+outputs/checkpoints/square_best_model.pth and
+outputs/checkpoints/spiral_best_model.pth
 ```

 This checkpoint is used for inference.